Supported Study: Informing the delivery of homecare at the end of life

 The SUPPORTED Study is a partnership between researchers from the Universities of Hull, Sheffield, Kings College London, and Bradford NHS Teaching hospital and is funded by the National Institute for Health and Care Research (NIHR) Health and Social Care Delivery Research NIHR135128/HSDR.

-We are conducting a multi-method study using multiple in-depth case studies across three sites (Hull, Bradford Metropolitan District, Bromley, South London), delivered in three work packages.
+We conducted a multi-methods study using in-depth case studies across three sites (Hull, Bradford Metropolitan District, and Bromley), which were delivered in three work packages.

-Work package one focuses on understanding the experiences and needs of homecare workers, including training and skills development and the views of home care clients and family/friend carers, and other health and social care staff about the homecare worker role, including identification of good practice.
+Work package 1 focused on understanding the experiences and needs of homecare workers (including training and skills development) and the views of home care clients and family/friend carers, and other health and social care staff about the homecare worker role, including identification of good practice.

-It will include interviews/focus groups with homecare workers, clients, carers, and health and social care staff in Hull, Bradford, and Bromley.
-For the interviews, we will use a visual interviewing method called Pictor.
-This involves participants making a diagrammatic representation of care they have provided (homecare workers) or received (clients and carers) and of their support network, and then ‘telling the story’ behind their diagram.
-All participants can also participate in a conventional interview if preferred.
+We interviewed 133 participants (41 homecare workers, 22 managers, 18 clients, 20 carers, 29 health and social care practitioners and 3 commissioners) in the three areas.
+Interview participants also had the option to use a visual method called Pictor where they made a diagrammatic representation of care provided (homecare workers) or received (clients and carers) and of their support network, and then ‘telling the story’ behind their diagram.
+All participants could participate in a conventional interview if preferred.

-The study includes two advisory groups, one that includes service users and carers and another that includes homecare workers.
-Members of these groups were involved in developing the study proposal, and the design and development of the study including participant documents.
-The groups will also be involved in sense-checking and dissemination of findings.
+We had two advisory groups, one with service users and carers and another with homecare workers.
+Members of these groups were involved in developing the study proposal, and the design and development of the study, including participant documents.
+They were also involved in sense-checking and dissemination of findings.

 Homecare Worker and member of the Homecare Worker Advisory Group for SUPPORTED Study